facebookarchive/contest/README.md

             }
         }
     ],
+    // The reporting section is divided in two parts: run reporters and final
+    // reporters.
+At least one reporter must be specified, of any type, or the
+    // job will be rejected.
+    "Reporting": {
+        // Run reporters are plugins that are executed at the end of each test
+        // run.
+        // They are meant to report results of individual runs, as opposed to
+        // the full job inclusive of all of its runs.
+The number of runs is
+        // specified above in the job descriptor.
+        //
+        // A reporter plugin can implement run reporting, or final reporting, or
+        // both.
+The two implementations would normally be different and
+        // independent.
+        "RunReporters": [
+            {
+                // TargetSuccess is the name of the reporter plugin.
+Every
+                // plugin has its own specific arguments, so there is no common
+                // format.
+The plugin will know how to parse the JSON
+                // subdocument.
+                // In this example, TargetSuccess will determine the success of
+                // the job based on how many devices could make it until the end
+                // of the test.
+Both percentage and target numbers can be
+                // specified.
+                "Name": "TargetSuccess",
+                "Parameters": {
+                    "SuccessExpression": ">80%"
+                }
+            },
+            {
+                // This is another run reporter.
+It will be executed after the
+                // above, and it will have its own concept of "success".
+Every
+                // reporter carries its own success indicator, so there is no
+                // overall "this job was successful", rather "this reporter was
+                // successful".
+For example, one reporter may succeed if enough
+                // targets made it until the end of the tests, whike another
+                // reporter may measure performance regressions, and fail.
+The
+                // two results would be independent from each other.
+                "Name": "Noop"
+            }
+        ],
+        // Final reporters instead will be executed at the very end, and will
+        // normally be used to report the results of the whole set of runs.
+        //
+        // If the job is running in continuous mode (i.e. Runs is 0), the final
+        // reporters will only be run if the job is cancelled.
+        //
+        // In the example below there is only one reporter, but it's possible to
+        // specify more, just like for run reporters.
+        "FinalReporters": [
+            {
+                "Name": "noop"
+            }
+        ]
+    }

     // The name of the reporter plugin.
 This is used to decide and report whether a job was successful or not.
     "ReporterName": "TargetSuccess",